 Visitors can explore 3 galleries in the caves, each with a number of halls.
 There are also guided tours available, and regular concerts held in within the halls.
 The caves contain some of the best examples of columns, stalactites and stalagmites, as well as what is claimed to be the oldest works of art in the world.

 If you have come to Spain’s Costa del Sol, you must be hoping for some time to relax in the sun.
-One of the top picks in Nerja has to be the famous blue-flag Burriana Beach.
+By far the best Nerja beach has to be the famous blue-flag Burriana Beach.
 With everything on offer from sports activities, souvenir shops, bars and restaurants, it is the perfect place for a beach day.
 For those less inclined to paraglide above the coast, a simple walk along the promenade or beach in the afternoon sun is a great way to relax outside of the bustling town.

 At the heart of the Old Town is one of Nerja’s most popular spots; the Balcón de Europa.
 A great meeting point for tourists and locals alike, and a must-see on your visit to Nerja, the balcony offers unrivalled vistas across the coastline and out to sea, sometimes as far as the African Rif Mountains.
 As you amble through the town, all roads tend to lead down to this hub of Nerja life, and you will find many people taking pictures of the view and of the statue of King Alfonso XII, who is said to have named the Balcón on his visit to the town in 1885.
 With plenty of bars and restaurants surrounding it, the Balcón de Europa is the perfect place to sit, have a drink, relax and people-watch for a couple of hours in my favourite part of the bustling town.